Managing DNS records for the Cloud DNS API involves sending change

 export to export the

 record-sets into a BIND zone formatted file.
 If you omit this flag,

 export exports the record-sets into a YAML formatted records file:

-You modify DNS records by creating and executing a transaction that specifies the operations you want to perform.
+You add or remove DNS records in a record set by creating and executing a transaction that specifies the operations you want to perform.
 A transaction is a group of one or more record changes that should be propagated together.
-Thus the entire transaction either succeeds or fails, so your data is never left in an intermediate state.
+The entire transaction either succeeds or fails, so your data is never left in an intermediate state.

 gcloud dns record-sets transaction start -z=examplezonename

-When you start a transaction, Cloud DNS creates a local file in YAML format
+startcommand, Cloud DNS creates a local file in YAML format called

 gcloud dns record-sets transaction execute -z=examplezonename

-Once you execute or abort the transaction, the
+After you execute or abort a transaction, the

 Displaying the current record set